-The average price for a property in the UK is £226,756 in 2017, according to the ONS.
-In the past year, housing prices have increased by about 5% for the majority of the UK, apart from Scotland who had a huge 7.7% increase.
-The currently inflating cost is not predicted to slow, so now is a good time to look into buying your first home.
+The average price for a property in the UK is £288,000 in February 2023, according to the ONS.
+This figure has increased by £16,000 since last year.
+The rising costs are not predicted to slow, so now could be a good time to look into buying your first home.
 But how do you get on the property ladder?
 We’ve looked at the basic steps below, to help you get started: